Royal Cemetery at Ur: Ram in a Thicket

 The discovery of two goat statues in PG 1237 are just two examples of polychrome sculpture at Ur.
-These objects, referred to as “rams in the thicket” by Woolley, were made of wood and covered in gold, silver, shell and lapis lazuli.
+These objects, referred to as "rams in the thicket" by Woolley, were made of wood and covered in gold, silver, shell and lapis lazuli.
 The Ram in a Thicket uses gold for the tree, legs, and face of the goat, silver for the belly and parts of the base alongside pink and white mosaics.
 The back of the animal is constructed using shell attached with bitumen.
 Other details such as the eyes, horns, and beard are fashioned from lapis lazuli.

 The Standard of Ur

-Discovered in PG 779 was a, as yet, unidentified object referred to as the Standard of Ur.
+Discovered in PG 779 was an as yet unidentified object referred to as the Standard of Ur.
 The Standard of Ur is a trapezoidal wooden box incorporating lapis lazuli, shell and red limestone into the depiction of various figures on its surface.
 Its function is debated, although Woolley believed it to be a military standard, explaining this object's current name.
 On each side of the standard, the pictorial elements are considered part of a narrative sequence divided formally into 3 registers with all figures on a common ground.
 The standard uses hierarchy of scale to identify important figures in the compositions.
 Read from left to right, bottom to top on one side of the standard, starting with the lowest registers, there are men carrying various goods or leading animals and fish towards the top register where larger seated figures take part in a feast accompanied by musicians and attendants.
 The other side depicts a more militaristic subject where men in horse-drawn chariots trample over prostrate bodies and soldiers and prisoners process up towards the top frieze where the central personage is designated by his large scale, punctuating the border of the upper most frieze.